Zohair-coder/cst480-website/docs/homeworks/hw2.md

 ### Git repo

 Your first deliverable for this assignment is your code. **Use the same repo that you used for your previous assignment**.

+> When grading prior assignments, I’ll clone your repo and then hard reset it so I only see commits as of the timestamp of your Blackboard submit time for that assignment.
+This means that committing to the same repo for future assignments won’t disrupt the grading of prior assignments.
+This also means that if you update your code after you submit on Blackboard, you should resubmit on Blackboard so I see your changes.

 I will expect to be able to compile and run your code with the following commands: